-Appointments open up for Warren County COVID-19 vaccination site - The Vicksburg Post
+Appointments quickly fill up at Warren County COVID-19 vaccination site - The Vicksburg Post

-Appointments open up for Warren County COVID-19 vaccination site
+Appointments quickly fill up at Warren County COVID-19 vaccination site

 Even before local officials could publicize that appointments for the drive-through COVID-19 vaccination site in Warren County were open, residents were already flocking to the online portal to make reservations.